Buy Your Home

-If you want to sell within 10 years of the date you bought it, you will have to offer the property to Colchester Borough Council.
+If you want to sell within 10 years of the date you bought it, you will have to offer the property to Colchester City Council.
 The Council must be offered first refusal, however it is under no obligation to buy back your property.
 We will consider your request and notify you within 60 days.

 How to apply for your Right To Buy